Need help? We are available to speak to you 7 days a weekRead More

 The aftermath of a visa refusal can vary depending on the actions taken post-refusal and the outcomes of these actions.
 Understanding the possible scenarios can help applicants prepare for the next steps.

-• Successful appeal at the AAT - This often results in the visa refusal being overturned.
+• Successful appeal at the ART - This often results in the visa refusal being overturned.
 The Department of Home Affairs will reinstate the visa, allowing for your intended travel or stay in Australia.

-• Unsuccessful appeal at the AAT - Applicants have the option to escalate the matter further, however, this next step involves appealing to the Federal Court of Australia.
-Appeals to the Federal Court are subject to stringent criteria and are only permissible under specific conditions, primarily relating to legal errors in the AAT’s decision-making process.
+• Unsuccessful appeal at the ART - Applicants have the option to escalate the matter further, however, this next step involves appealing to the Federal Court of Australia.
+Appeals to the Federal Court are subject to stringent criteria and are only permissible under specific conditions, primarily relating to legal errors in the ART’s decision-making process.
 It's important to note that such appeals can be complex and require a deep understanding of legal proceedings.

 • When Federal Court appeal is not feasible - The visa applicant must adhere to the original refusal decision.
 For those currently in Australia, this means leaving the country within the stipulated time frame to avoid further legal complications or overstaying their current visa conditions.
 Applicants outside Australia will need to refrain from attempting to enter the country under the refused visa.
 They may consider reapplying for a visa in the future, addressing the reasons for the initial refusal in their new application.